Numerical Analysis of the Causal Action Principle in Low Dimensions: The Causal Action Principle on a Two-Dimensional Hilbert Space

 Then~$\rho$ is a local minimizer of the causal action principle. \end{Prp} \Proof We need to show that the action~$\Sact(\rho)$ cannot be decreased by a small change in the free parameters, namely the weights, the angular coordinates or the radial coordinates.
 The weights are already chosen optimally by~\eqref{civals}.
 Moreover, since all points are angular restricted, any non-trivial variation of the angular coordinates~$x_i$ gives rise to a strictly positive first variation of~$\Sact(\rho)$.
 Hence it remains to show that any small change of the radial coordinates~$\tau_i$ increases $\Sact(\rho)$.

 The contribution from a pair of points to the total action is given in \eqref{lagrangian_R3}.
 Differentiating the self-contribution in~\eqref{Ldiag} gives

 Thus the self-contribution becomes smaller when the radial coordinate of a point is decreased.
-We next consider a pair of points~$(\tau,\vec x)$ and~$(\tau',\vec x')$ which are lightlike separated and such that the angle $\vartheta$ between $\vec x$ and $\vec x'$ is smaller than~$\frac{\pi}{2}$, i.e., according to~\eqref{eq:critical_angles},
+We next consider a pair of points~$(\tau,\vec x)$ and~$(\tau',\vec x')$ which are on the boundary of the light cone such that the angle $\vartheta$ between $\vec x$ and $\vec x'$ is smaller than~$\frac{\pi}{2}$, i.e., according to~\eqref{eq:critical_angles},

 In this case, the contribution~$\L(F_{\tau}(\vec x),F_{\tau'}(\vec x'))$ to the causal action vanishes.
 This term remains zero if either of the radial coordinates are {\em{increased}}.
 Hence the one-sided derivative, corresponding to an increase of the radial coordinate, vanishes: